joelparkerhenderson/ways-of-working/doc/feedback/index.md

-# Ways of Working for feedback, advice, coaching, etc.
+# Ways of working for feedback, advice, coaching, etc.

 Ask for feedback often.